 After that we went to the Botanist, which is my favourite cocktail bar of all time.
 I usually go to the York branch (click here) but I was absolutely blown away by the Newcastle bar.
 It is the most magical bar that I have ever been to and probably ever will, and I am 1000% going back whenever I go to Newcastle.
 The whole bar is lit up by a glass dome filled with fairy lights, which I could stare at all day.
 Sitting in my favourite bar drinking a cocktail, chatting the night away and listening to music under the fairy lights was such a special experience and the perfect end to a fab day.
 I would definitely recommend the botanist if you want a more upmarket cocktail place with fab atmosphere, it is incredible!

-So that marks the end of my Newcastle trip as the next day we just travelled home and had a very chilled out afternoon, so there isn’t much to report in a blog post.
+So that marks the end of my Newcastle travel diaries for this year as the next day we just travelled home and had a very chilled out afternoon, so there isn’t much to report in a blog post.
 As you can tell I had a fab time filled with everything that I love, from puppies to cocktails!
 A completely luxurious day and a fab treat to end the summer on.